11 Best Muscle-Building Vegan Foods Ideas With Recipes

 - Mix 1 tablespoon of oil and all other sauce ingredients in a mixing bowl to make the sauce.
 Spread the sauce on the pizza crust (reserving 3-4 tablespoons) and bake for 10 minutes.

-- Heat 1 tablespoon oil in a skillet, add 3-4 tablespoons sauce and chickpeas and cook for 3-5 minutes over medium heat.
+- Heat 1 tablespoon of oil in a skillet, add 3-4 tablespoons of sauce and chickpeas and cook for 3-5 minutes over medium heat.

 - After spreading the chickpea mixture and vegan cheese sauce on top, return the pizza to the oven for another 10-15 minutes (or until crispy).
-You can substitute any vegan cheese of your choice.
+You can substitute any vegan cheese you like.

-- Remove the avocado's stem, peel it, and cut it into chunks before adding it to the pizza before serving.
+- Remove the avocado's stem, peel it, and cut it into chunks before adding it to the pizza.
 If preferred, season with more salt, pepper, or spices.
 Enjoy your delectable avocado chickpea pizza!

 5. Vegan Chilli Mac